 Krav Maga is far superior to Brazilian jiu-jitsu in terms of self-defense.

-Martial arts training is an excellent way to ensure that you can defend yourself in potentially dangerous situations.
-As a result, both jiu-jitsu and Boxing are excellent choices for learning self-defense.
-Therefore, choosing one discipline over another depends on your preference.
+Jiu-Jitsu and Boxing are excellent choices for learning self-defense.
+Indeed, choosing one discipline over another depends on your preference.

 Brazilian jiu-jitsu may be suitable for self-defense for many reasons.
-It teaches excellent fighting concepts used from either a standing or a ground position, such as distance management, takedowns, body control, etc.
+First, it teaches excellent fighting concepts from standing or ground positions, such as distance management, takedowns, body control, etc.

 Aside from that, Boxing is more effective against standing opponents.
 It teaches excellent striking techniques as well as distance management.
 It’s pretty simple, and you’ll be reasonably good at it within a year or less.

-Otherwise, both Boxing and Brazilian jiu-jitsu are great workouts to build endurance and strength, among other advantages.
+Otherwise, Boxing and Brazilian jiu-jitsu are great workouts to build endurance and strength, among other advantages.

 Is Muay Thai Better Than Brazilian Jiu-Jitsu for Self-Defense?